icy/rolo/README.md

   socket on a local address `127.x.y.1:<port>` (`x.y` is translated from process's user id hence that allows two different users on the system use the same `<port>`.)
 This socket will immediately closed after your program exit.
-And as long as your program is running, we have a chance to check its status by simply checking the status of this socket.
+And as long as your command is running, we have a chance to check its status by simply checking the status of this socket.
 If it is still open when `rolo.rb` is invoked, `rolo.rb` will exit without invoking a new instance of your program.